 - Limited mobility of the joint

-- Inability to bear weight on joint
+- Inability to bear weight on a joint

 - Worsening Symptoms

 Knee fractures mean broken or cracked bones in the knee.
-Also, there might be dislocated patella or kneecap.
+Also, there might be a dislocated patella or kneecap.
 A cast or a splint might be enough for simple fractures.
 However, when there are fractures along with a dislocated patella, it might need surgery to fix.

 Children with knee fractures might experience intense knee pain.

 Active children are more prone to tendonitis.
 Tendonitis happens when the tendons in the knee become irritated.
 It is often the result of overused tendons and poor training.
 Treatment for tendonitis may involve medication, physical therapy, or surgery.

 If the knee hurts when walking, resting, bending, or lifting – it might be tendonitis.

 Runner’s knee or patellofemoral stress syndrome is the result of knee overuse.
 This injury develops because of repetitive pressure between the thigh bone (femur) and the kneecap (patella).
 Many factors can cause a runner’s knee, such as flat feet, knock knees, muscle imbalances, improper training, wearing shoes without enough support, etc.